 In-person COVID Protocol

-TSNE prioritizes the health of our staff, facilitators, and participants, and we make it an goal to create spaces where all people can participate fully.
-For our in-person BNM workshops, TSNE requires that everyone wears a mask when social distancing (6 feet) is not possible.
+TSNE no longer has a mask mandate, but we highly recommend attendees wear one when social distancing is not possible.
 If you are feeling unwell on the day of the training, we ask that you please stay home and we will be happy to issue a full refund or transfer your ticket to an alternate training if available.